wwwouaiebe/leaflet.TravelNotes/TravelNotesGuides/en/InstallationGuideEN.md

 <a id="myTravelNotesNoteDialogJson"></a>
 ### The contents of the configuration file that can be loaded with the button :file_folder: in the notes dialog

-The organization of this file is identical to the file TravelNotesNoteDialog.json
+The organization of this file is identical to the files TravelNotesNoteDialogFR.json and TravelNotesNoteDialogEN.json

 <a id="Viewer"></a>
 ## Using the viewer